Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

     # directory.
 If there is a match, this plugin may be used for the Application.
     fileName: "./subdir/s*.yaml"
     find:
-      # This does the same thing as fileName, but it supports double-start (nested directory) glob patterns.
+      # This does the same thing as fileName, but it supports double-star (nested directory) glob patterns.
       glob: "**/Chart.yaml"
       # The find command runs in the repository's root directory.
 To match, it must exit with status code 0 _and_
       # produce non-empty output to standard out.